nunnchops/DOCWHEEL-CI/README.md

-# l1nuxt3ch
+# DOCWHEEL-L3

-#This is a linux based solution for Continuous Improvement of collaborative
+#This is a linux based DevOps influenced solution
+#Outlining a method for Continuous Improvement of
+#collaborative Google Docs projects.
- Googledocs projects.
-See docs dir for documentation and explanation
+#See docs dir for documentation, explanation
+#and use cases